A3Wasteland/ArmA3_Wasteland.Altis/README.md

 For defects related to persistence, use the [issue tracker](https://github.com/micovery/ArmA3_Wasteland.Altis/issues) in this repository.

-If you are looking for the prebuilt PBO files head over to the [Releas_Files repository](https://github.com/micovery/Release_Files/tree/master/sock-rpc-stats).
+If you are looking for the prebuilt PBO files head over to the [Release_Files repository](https://github.com/micovery/Release_Files/tree/master/sock-rpc-stats).
 There also instructions, and a video of how to setup the mission.